 - Combined oral contraception (COC) can be used with older women provided they do not have significant or multiple risk factors for cardiovascular disease or other contra-indications.

-- Progestogen-only methods include progestogen-only contraceptive pills (POCPs), depot injections, implants (Nexplanon®) and the IUS.
+- Progestogen-only contraceptive methods include progestogen-only pills (POPs), depot injections, implants (Nexplanon®) and the IUS.
 There are generally fewer contra-indications to use of progestogen-only methods as compared to combined hormonal contraception.

 - Barrier methods used most commonly are male condoms and caps but their reliability and acceptability can be poor.

 - Coils - copper intrauterine contraceptive devices (IUCDs) can be used at any age but women identified as being at higher risk for sexually transmitted infection should be screened prior to insertion.
 The IUS is increasingly chosen for reliable, long-term and reversible contraception combined with its ability to reduce menstrual bleeding, making it particularly suitable in women prone to menorrhagia.
 Its increasing use may be reducing the incidence of female sterilisation.

 - The aim is interruption of the vas deferens.

 - Local anaesthesia should be used where possible.
 To reduce the pain of this injection, a fine-gauge needle should be used and the local anaesthetic agent warmed to approximately 37°.

 - A minimally invasive approach is advised.
 This is also referred to as a no-scalpel approach; however, the Faculty of Sexual and Reproductive Healthcare (FSRH) guidelines take this to mean a procedure where the opening in the scrotal skin is less than 10 mm in diameter, and any surgical instrument may be used (including a scalpel).
 Cochrane reviews (not yet updated) have shown this method results in fewer early complications and a shorter operation time.